Service Technician

 The physical demands described here are representative of those that must be met by an employee to perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

 The employee lifts light and heavy objects (100+ lbs.) and pulls up to 150 lbs. as required, climbs ladders, bends, squats, crawls, climbs, twists, kneels, and reaches both to ground level and overhead.
 This position is subject to working in awkward positions and periods of prolonged walking, sitting or standing.
-The employee may be required to climb in and out of equipment and use tools requiring a high degree of dexterity.
 The employee must have clarity of vision including three dimensional vision, ability to identify and distinguish color and precise hand-eye coordination.
-The employee may be subject to fumes, foul odors, dust, hazardous waste, potentially disease causing materials and dirty working conditions.

 Must be able to feel attributes of objects, hold, grasp, push, stand, walk, drive, reach with hands/arms, stoop, kneel, crouch, climb/balance and operate mechanical equipment or hand tools.
 Regularly required to have repetitive wrist, hand and /or finger movements.
 Regularly required to talk and listen.